 - The text of SET 1 standards has been integrally considered and amended where appropriate, so that LSME will be a standalone document. - EFRAG will consult on the applicability of each Sector specific ESRS to LSMEs, as part of the consultation on that ESRS.
 A question on the general approach to sector standards in LSME will also be included in LSME Exposure Draft.
 Pending the definition of such an approach, in this draft the references to sector-specific ESRS has been eliminated. - The reporting covers material impacts and risks.
 Opportunities are voluntary. - The undertaking shall disclose negative impacts.
 Positive impacts are voluntary. - The approach to entity-specific disclosure is unchanged from Set 1 ('shall'). - Targets are disclosed on voluntary basis.
 There will be a requirement to disclose whether the undertaking has targets, and if it has targets, the requirement to specify whether they are science-based.
-The undertaking may additionally report on how they are calculated and implemented. - ESRS 2 Disclosure Contents have been eliminated.
-They are mentioned (via a cross-reference to draft ESRS 2 as a source of guidance to be applied on a voluntary basis). - Due diligence: as part of its disclosure on policies and actions (limited to matters that are assessed to be material), the undertaking would be required to disclose whether and to what extent it has implemented sustainability due diligence processes as defined in the relevant OECD, UNGP and ILO instruments.
-No specific chapter on Due Diligence. - Limited list of items outside the materiality assessment: General Disclosures (equivalent to ESRS 2) and ESRS E1 Climate. - Pending a conclusion in EFRG SR TEG, no specific simplifications have been implemented in this text for Value Chain (Chapter 5).
+The undertaking may additionally report on how they are calculated and implemented. - Due diligence: as part of its disclosure on policies and actions (limited to matters that are assessed to be material), the undertaking would be required to disclose whether and to what extent it has implemented sustainability due diligence processes as defined in the relevant OECD, UNGP and ILO instruments.
+No specific chapter on Due Diligence. - Limited list of items outside the materiality assessment: General Disclosures (equivalent to ESRS 2) and ESRS E1 Climate. - According to the SR TEG discussion, no specific simplifications have been implemented in this text for Value Chain (Chapter 5). - Appendixes: - Appendix A "Defined terms", to be merged with the other sections; - Appendix B "Application requirements", still working in progress pending the final decision on the related DRs; - Appendix C and H, no changes applied; - Appendix D, to be updated; - Appendix E and G, to be simplified; - Appendix F, to be discussed if it should be included as an implementation example.